 Next, one of our friendly technicians will take you to the testing area.
-They will perform an assessment of your vision, an estimate of your new glasses prescription, a reading from your current glasses, a digital image of your retina, and color vision and depth perception tests.
+They will perform an assessment of your vision, an estimate of your new glasses prescription, a digital image of your retina, and color vision and depth perception tests.
 The technician will provide this information to the doctor.

 The doctor will then finish the exam by refining your glasses prescription and discussing your vision needs with work, school, or hobbies.
 The doctor will also look thoroughly at the health of the inside and outside of the eyes.
 You will be checked for any early indicators of possible eye disorders, such as cataracts, macular degeneration, retinal problems, and glaucoma.
 The doctor will review your results with you and provide recommendations for eyeglasses, contact lenses, and health treatment, if necessary.
 Now you are ready to select your new eyeglasses or try contact lenses!